cernopendata/cms-opendata-guide/docs/analysis/selection/idefficiencystudy/tutorial/04-comparison.md

 ![TBrowser showing efficiency plot for sideband subtraction method](../../../../../images/analysis/cmsefficiency/tutorial/04/prints/tbrowser3.png)

 !!!
 Tip
-    To close this window, click on terminal and press <kbd>Ctrl + C</kbd>.
+    To close this window, click on terminal and press `Ctrl` + `C`.
 This command stops any processes happening in the terminal.

 !!!
 Info "Key Point"
     * As you see, the `.root` file has a path inside and the efficiencies plots have paths inside them as well!

 ## Comparison results between real data and simulations for sideband method